nus-cs2103-AY2122S2/tp/docs/UserGuide.md

    * **`exit`** : Exits the app.

-6. If this is your first time reading our user guide, you can refer to our [Guide Walkthrough](#guide-walkthrough) section to learn how to navigate the guide, and eventually the app.
+6. If this is your first time reading our user guide, you can refer to the [Overview](#overview-of-internbuddy) section to learn more about the app, or to the [Features Guide](#features-guide) section to better understand the [Features](#features) section of the app.

 --------------------------------------------------------------------------------------------------------------------
 ## Overview of InternBuddy